LIUBINfighter/LIUBINfighter/README.md

 I am Jay Bridge,
 - An undergraduate at SUSTech,
 - An independent developer in Shenzhen,
+- An Obsidian user,
+- A guitarist,
-- A guitarist exploring the intersection of code, music, and personal knowledge management.
+- Exploring the intersection of design, code, music, artificial intelligence and personal knowledge management.

 I develop for fun and **otium**, build something I enjoy, and treating code as a companion in the spirit of Stoicism.